spomberg/my-movie-list/README.md

 ## Author

-Web Developer with a knack for finding innovative solutions for solving complex problems in a timely manner.
+Developer with a knack for finding innovative solutions for solving complex problems in a timely manner.

 Throughout my career, I have honed my people skills in other industries where I successfully led projects in different areas.
 I also trained hundreds of people, as passing down knowledge (while continuously learning) is a passion of mine.